christianhelle/refitter/docs/docfx_project/articles/refitter-file-format.md

 }
 ```

+Here are some basic explanations of each property:

 - `openApiPath` - points to the OpenAPI Specifications file.
 This can be the path to a file stored on disk, relative to the `.refitter` file.
 This can also be a URL to a remote file that will be downloaded over HTTP/HTTPS
 - `namespace` - the namespace used in the generated code.
 If not specified, this defaults to `GeneratedCode`
 - `naming.useOpenApiTitle` - a boolean indicating whether the OpenApi title should be used.
 Default is `true`